 Elements for Added Value:

-- Front of House — If you can only afford to install window shutters on one side of the house, you should make it the front rooms so your home exterior can benefit from their beauty.
-This way, your house will really stand out from the street.
+• Front of House — If you can only afford to install window shutters on one side of your house, make it your front room.
+This way, your house will stand out from the street and attract potential buyers.

 #16 Reinstall Period Features

-Back in the 50s, 60s and 70s, period features were a huge turnoff to homeowners, so much so that they were ripped from many homes and thrown into skips.
-Nowadays, these features are back in fashion and specifically sought after.
+In the 50s, 60s and 70s, period features were a huge turnoff, with many homeowners ripping them out.
+Nowadays, these features are back in fashion and highly desirable.

-If your house has been stripped back of all its original features, putting them back (whether it’s using reclaimed or reproduced pieces) will increase the value of your home.
+If your house was stripped of its original period features, putting them back (whether it’s using reclaimed or reproduced pieces) increases your home’s value.

 Elements for Added Value:

-- Fireplaces — Fireplaces can transform a living space and become the centrepieces of a room.
-Even if all other period features have been lost, installing a fireplace is a great way to add a focal point that packs a punch.
+• Fireplaces — Even if all other period features are lost, installing a classic fireplace is a great way to add character to your home.

-- Cornice and Ceiling Roses — These add elegance, style and grandeur to a room.
-These are great options to add back if you want to make a room stand out.
+• Cornice and Ceiling Roses — These decorations add elegance, style and grandeur to a room.

 #17 Add Kerb Appeal

 First impressions matter.
-If your house is lacking in this department, you should think about modernising and giving it some oomph.
+If your house is lacking in this department, consider modernising and giving it some oomph.
+You can achieve this by painting, landscaping, adding cladding, etc.

-Turning an ugly house into an attractive house is an effective home improvement to add value and get buyers through the door.
+Turning an ugly house into an attractive one is a home improvement that gets buyers through the door and adds substantial value.

 Elements for Added Value:

-- Outdoor Lighting — Lighting can be both practical and aesthetic.
-With the UK being well known for its gloomy weather, it’s a great way to make a house look beautiful all year round.
-It also helps to guide your way in the dark and deters burglars.
+• Outdoor Lighting — Lighting can be practical and attractive.
+With the UK being well known for its gloomy weather, it’s a great way to brighten up your home and deter potential burglars.

 #18 Create Off-Road Parking